Mommy, Can I Go Out & Kill Tonight: Critical reception

 Aaron Lariviere of Stereogum ranked "Mommy, Can I Go Out & Kill Tonight" No. 10 on his list of the 10 best Misfits songs, writing that the song's opening "leads into one of the best Misfits moments ever when the song lurches to a sudden stop.
 Everything hangs for a second before Danzig screams the title [...] and we bash our way through the song in double-time."
 Chris Krovatin of Kerrang! included the song on his list of the 13 "best songs about mothers", calling it a "breakneck Misfits classic".

-In his book This Music Leaves Stains: The Complete Story of the Misfits, author James Greene, Jr. writes of the song and its inclusion on Walk Among Us: "Curiously enough, the Misfits chose to break up their debut's slick presentation midway through with a very rough live recording of the proto-speed metal half-joke 'Mommy, Can I Go Out & Kill Tonight?' [...]
+In his book This Music Leaves Stains: The Complete Story of the Misfits, author James Greene, Jr. writes of the song and its inclusion on Walk Among Us: "the Misfits chose to break up their debut's slick presentation midway through with a very rough live recording of the proto-speed metal half-joke 'Mommy, Can I Go Out & Kill Tonight?' [...]
 The slightly off-time performance is an interesting palate cleanser but manages to keep thematically with the rest of the album's frustrated outcast mantras."